mworks/mworks/doc/expressions/index.rst

    Returns the current date/time as a string, formatted according to format string *fmt*.
 The format string can contain any of the conversion specifiers supported by `strftime <https://en.cppreference.com/w/c/chrono/strftime>`_, as well as arbitrary text.

 ``display_bounds()``
-   Returns a dictionary containing the bounds (in degrees) of the main display.
+   Returns a dictionary containing the bounds (in degrees) of the default stimulus display (if available).
 The keys in the dictionary are the strings "left", "right", "bottom", and "top".

+``display_bounds('disp')``
+   Given the name of a stimulus display (as a string), returns a dictionary containing the bounds (in degrees) of the display.
+The keys in the dictionary are the strings "left", "right", "bottom", and "top".

 ``display_bounds(edge)``
+   Given one of the strings "left", "right", "bottom", or "top", returns the corresponding boundary (in degrees) of the default stimulus display (if available)

+``display_bounds('disp', edge)``
-   Given one of the strings "left", "right", "bottom", or "top", returns the corresponding boundary (in degrees) of the main display
+   Given the name of a stimulus display (as a string) and one of the strings "left", "right", "bottom", or "top", returns the corresponding boundary (in degrees) of the display

 ``filenames(glob_expr)``
    Given *glob_expr*, a string containing a `shell-style file name pattern <http://tomecat.com/jeffy/tttt/glob.html>`_, returns a list of strings containing the names of all matching files (or any empty list, if no files match)